alexdelorenzo/cast_control/README.md

 $ cast_control connect --help
 Usage: cast_control connect [OPTIONS]

-  Run the service in the foreground.
+  Connect to the device and run the service in the foreground.

 Options:
   -n, --name TEXT         Connect to a device via its name, otherwise control